BDTS: Blockchain-based Data Trading System: The BDTS Scheme

 \hangindent 1em \textit{\textbf{Seller-service provider matching contract.}} SSMC records the description and the Merkle root of data.
 The seller is required to broadcast certain parts of data and the index of these parts should be randomly generated by the blockchain.
-It should be noted that these indexes cannot be changed once they have been identified.
+Notably, these indexes cannot be changed once they have been identified.
 Last, SSMC matches service providers for every seller.

-\hangindent 1em \textit{\textbf{Service provider-consumer matching contract.}} SCMC helps service providers and consumers reach an agreement.
-It receives the consumers’ data, including required data and related information, and then stores them.
+\hangindent 1em \textit{\textbf{Service provider-consumer matching contract.}} SCMC helps consumers and service providers reach an agreement.
+It receives and stores the consumers’ data, including required data and related information.
 The contract requires consumers to send payment.
-Then, the payment is sent to CPC for the next step.
+Then, the payment is sent to CPC.

 \hangindent 1em \textit{\textbf{Consumer payment contract.}} CPC works to command consumers to pay for data and command sellers to provide the decryption key.
-It achieves the fair exchange between decryption key and payment as well as between downloading and payment.
+It achieves a fair exchange between the decryption key (data downloading) and payment.